FMiscia/confidence-app/README.md

 - The project is a pure typescript react/next application without any additional libraries.
 - The Locations page is at the http://localhost:3000/locations url.
 - To avoid CORS the api provided is proxied.
-- All tests are under the **tests** folder
+- All tests are under the **tests** folder.
-- The screenshots requested are in the root folder
+- The screenshots requested are in the root folder.

 ## The solution

-The InfiniteScroll works with the **useInterect** hook which uses an **IntersectionObserver** to trigger the api.
+The InfiniteScroll works with the **useIntersect** hook which uses an **IntersectionObserver** to trigger the api.

 ## The project